 Every employer of employees subject to the Fair Labor Standards Act’s minimum wage provisions must post, and keep posted, a notice explaining the Act in a conspicuous place.

-And in all of their establishments so as to permit employees to readily read it.
+Moreover, in all of their establishments to permit employees to read it readily.
 The content of the notice is by the Wage and Hour Division of the Department of Labor.

 Minimum Pay Wage